akbinod/akbinod.Tuner/README.md

 If you don't see the overlay menu, you are missing <code>Qt backend</code>

 ### Important Safety Tips
+The accompanying <code>example.py</code> illustrates some uses.
+Refer to the docstrings for TunerUI's interface for details.
+Play around, and let me know if you think of ways to improve this.

 I've debugged this thing extensively, but I haven't had the time to bullet proof it.
 It will behave if your arguments are well behaved; but caveat emptor...

 Arguments curried into your functions follow usual call semantics, so modifying those args will have the usual side effects.
 Accessing tuner.image always gives you a fresh copy of the image - but this is the exception.